-You don’t have to wait any longer.
 The Delaware Public Benefit LLC is available to entrepreneurs and investors seeking to do good while profiting.
-Public Benefit Corporations have been provided for under Delaware law for several years.
-However, the law governing Delaware Limited Liability Companies has been amended recently, so for the first time in Delaware’s corporate law history, an LLC may elect to be a “Public Benefit LLC.”
-A Public Benefit LLC is a for-profit entity; however, in operating a Public Benefit LLC, the LLC’s management can take into account social, economic and political considerations without violating its fiduciary duty to act in the best interests of the company.
+Public Benefit Corporations have been provided for under Delaware law since 2013.
+However, the law governing Delaware Limited Liability Companies was amended August 1st of 2018, so a little-known fact is that an LLC may elect to be a “Public Benefit LLC.”
+A Public Benefit LLC is a for-profit entity; however, in operating a Public Benefit LLC, the LLC’s management can consider social, economic and political considerations without violating its fiduciary duty to act in the best interests of the company.

-A Public Benefit LLC may consider a number of factors—the effect of corporate action on the company’s employees, a neighborhood or region in which the company operates, certain minority groups or special interest groups, environmental concerns stemming from corporate action or inaction, or the desire to avoid perceived mistreatment of a group of persons—without being in breach of its financial obligation to act in the best interests of the company.
+A Public Benefit LLC may consider several factors—the effect of action on the company’s employees, a neighborhood or region in which the company operates, certain minority groups or special interest groups, environmental concerns stemming from corporate action or inaction, or the desire to avoid perceived mistreatment of a group of persons—without being in breach of its financial obligation to act in the best interests of the company.

 An LLC wishing to elect Public Benefit status must include a Public Benefit Statement in its Certificate of Formation and cannot elect to terminate its status without a two-thirds vote of the members.
 In addition, the LLC’s limited liability company agreement should articulate in detail the “public benefits” that management may consider in operating the LLC.
 Clear articulation of public benefit factors provide the LLC with greater clarity in acting within the parameters provided in the formation document.

 The Certificate of Formation for the Public Benefit LLC will need to contain the following:

 Every two years, a Public Benefit LLC must provide its members with information regarding its advancement of the public benefit(s) it seeks to promote, which must include: